Is There Any Way to Get Them Removed Quickly?

 Your credit history is a comprehensive document that covers your history where credit facilities like loans, credit cards, and mortgages are concerned.

-And while the rules have recently changed to include a greater amount of positive information (such as paying your bills on time and in full), the information generally relates to poor financial conduct - such as missed payments and bankruptcies.
+And while the rules have recently changed to include a larger amount of positive information (such as paying your bills on time and in full), the information generally relates to poor financial conduct - such as missed payments and bankruptcies.

 So, how long does this information stay on your credit history?
 And are there different terms for defaults compared with other credit infringements?